Deaths Head: the bounty hunter who asks no permission

 The modular technology of a professional exterminator 🤖

-The character's design is based on a simple but effective technical concept: a robotic body with interchangeable hands.
+The character's design is based on a simple yet effective technical concept: a robotic body with interchangeable hands.
 He can switch between axes, cannons, and other tools depending on the mission.
 This modularity allows him to adapt to any hostile environment.
-His armor withstands high-power impacts, and his brute strength enables him to face large-sized enemies.
+His armor withstands high-impact blows, and his brute strength enables him to take on large enemies.
 There are no superfluous upgrades; each piece has a specific function.

 The bounty hunter who talks like a robot with jet lag 🗣️

-The best thing about Death's Head is not his weapons, but his verbosity.
-He talks as if every sentence costs him a titanic effort, with dramatic pauses and a tone that mixes weariness and threat.
-He's the kind of robot who fixes your breakdown while making a hurtful comment about your incompetence.
-If a bounty hunters' union existed, he'd surely be kicked out for complaining too much.
+The best part of Death’s Head is not his weapons, but his verbosity.
+He speaks as if every sentence costs him a titanic effort, with dramatic pauses and a tone that mixes weariness and threat.
+He's the kind of robot who fixes your breakdown while throwing a scathing comment about your incompetence.
+If there were a bounty hunters' union, they'd surely kick him out for complaining too much.